byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 2. In the side panel, next to 'Values', click Add, then choose the value that you want to see over your rows or columns.
   -Sheets often offers suggestions based on the information you choose.
 You can these instead of adding specific values.
-4. It is possible to change how your data is listed, sorted, summarized, or filtered.
+4. It is possible to change how your data are listed, sorted, summarized, or filtered.
 Click the down arrow next to anything you want to change.

 ## Example Problem
 Let's look at an example of a pivot table.
 Here is a data set showing the division, subdivision, product number, number of units, and price per unit.